IWK 250: 2013 IWK 250

 The 2013 running of the IWK 250 attracted their biggest named driver yet when it was announced that defending NASCAR Sprint Cup Series Champion Brad Keselowski made the trip to Nova Scotia to partake in the event.
 Keselowski brought with him Brad Keselowski Racing development driver Austin Theriault to join him at the event.

 Before the race, track owner and philanthropist John Chisholm donated $1 million to support the development of a new state-of-the-art Neonatal Intensive Care Unit (NICU) at the IWK.

 Hometown favourite Donald Chisholm had the fastest time in time trials with a time of 14.399 seconds, while Jonathan Hicken won the Dash for Cash, putting him on the pole.
 Brad Keselowski led 152 laps in the race giving him the Linde Most Laps Led award.
 Keselowski looked primed to pick up the win until Shawn Tucker laid the bump-and-run with 25 laps remaining, allowing Chisholm to get by as well.
-That's the way the podium spots stayed until the end, with Kent Vincent finishing fourth and Theriault finishing 5th to round out the top five.
+The podium spots stayed as such until the end, with Kent Vincent finishing fourth and Theriault finishing fifth to round out the top five.

 2014 IWK 250

 The 2014 IWK 250 was dedicated to John Chisholm, who died just a couple of weeks before the event.

 It was announced in June that defending NASCAR Camping World Truck Series Champion Matt Crafton would be entering the event.

 Donald Chisholm dominated the race, leading 218 of 250 laps, before John Flemming stole the win, beating Chisholm on a restart with three laps to go.
-Flemming would become the first driver to win two 250's in the IWK era.
+Flemming would become the first driver to win two 250s in the IWK era.

 2015 IWK 250

 Prior to the 2015 IWK 250 Riverside unveiled the John W. Chisholm Memorial Cup.
 Past 250 winners such as John Flemming, Rollie MacDonald, Frank Fraser, Wayne Smith and Kent Vincent, along with the Chisholm Family attended the unveiling.

 Once against Matt Crafton would be returning to Riverside in a second attempt at the 250, he would be joined by American short track ace Jeff Fultz, who was in Rollie MacDonald's #13.

 The race was a controversial one with multiple drivers running up front being black flagged for avoidable contact and jumping the start.
 Donald Chisholm looked like the favourite, recovering from an early spin to take the lead, Fultz took him out on a restart following a rain delay.
 Kent Vincent improbably went on to win his second IWK 250 in a thrilling late race battle with rookie D.J.
-Casey, also receiving the John W. Chisholm Memorial Cup for the first time post race.
+Casey, also receiving the John W. Chisholm Memorial Cup for the first time post-race.

 Vincent's win was overshadowed however by a post-race confrontation between Fultz and Chisholm's teammate George Koszkulics.
 Koszkulics followed Fultz around the track for multiple laps and down pit road after the race.
-The two came to a stop behind the technical inspection shed, where Koszkulics forcibly removed Fultz from his car and landed multiple punches before track security was called to break the pair up.
+The two came to a stop behind the technical inspection shed, where Koszkulics forcibly removed Fultz from his car and landed multiple punches before track security was called to break up the pair.